Efficient sampling and counting algorithms for the Potts model on $\mathbb Z^d$ at all temperatures: Polymer models, cluster expansions, and algorithms

-Then if $C=C(d)$ is small enough, \eqref{eqPolymerKP} holds.
-Since $b=1/2$, $C= \exp(-9-2\log 2d)$ suffices, and we fix $C$ to be this value hereon.
+Then if $C=C(d){>0}$ is {large} enough, \eqref{eqPolymerKP} holds.
+Since $b=1$, $C= \exp({7+\log 2d})$ suffices, and we fix $C$ to be this value hereon.
 We now verify~\eqref{eq:HT-KP} in three steps, by considering polymers grouped according to the value of $k=\norm{\gamma}$.

 \begin{enumerate} \item For $k>5d$ we will use the fact that $|\gamma| \ge \norm{\gamma}/d$ since every edge is incident to two vertices and every vertex is incident to at most $2d$ edges.
-Then we have
+Then using the fact that $\beta \le \beta_h$ we have

 which is at most $C^{-\norm{\gamma}}$ if $q\geq C^{20d}$.

 \item For $d < k \le 5d$, we will use the fact that $|\gamma| \ge \frac{1}{2}+ \sqrt{2 \norm{\gamma}}$ since the number of edges in a graph on $r$ vertices is at most $\binom {r}{2}$.
 Then we have